Language: EN

 How to work with file paths in Node.js

-The path module of Node.js provides utilities to handle and transform file and directory paths independently of the operating system.
+The path module in Node.js provides utilities for handling and transforming file and directory paths in a way that is independent of the operating system.

-Also, being independent of the operating system, your code will work correctly on different operating systems, such as Windows, macOS, and Linux.
+Additionally, because they are operating system independent, your code will work correctly on different operating systems, such as Windows, macOS, and Linux.

-Let’s take a look at some of the most important functions of the path module, along with practical examples of how to use them.
+Let’s look at some of the most important functions of the path module, along with practical examples of how to use them.

 Joining Paths

-The join function of the path module is used to join various parts of a path into a single complete path.
+The join function of the path module is used to join multiple parts of a path into a single complete path.

 import path from 'node:path';